accurateproject/accurate/docs/introduction.rst

    - In-Memory database with persistence over restarts.
    - Use of Balancer assures High-Availability of RALs as well as increase of processing performance where that is required.
    - Use of Linux enterprise ready tools to assure High-Availability of the Balancer where that is required (*Supervise* for Application level availability and *LinuxHA* for Host level availability).
-   - High-Availability of main components is now part of CGRateS core.
+   - High-Availability of main components is now part of AccuRate core.

 - Modular architecture
     - Easy to enhance functionality by writing custom session managers or mediators.